 The grounds have remained free of chemicals for 25 years.
 Cleared pasture has been leased to award-winning local cheesemakers, who claim the organic grazing grounds as a fundamental piece of their success.

 The family table aims toward self-sufficiency with a large garden plot providing fresh veggies all summer long.
 Additionally, over 150 species of perennial plants and wildflowers can be identified across the grounds, inviting various forms of wildlife to thrive alongside the landowners (see documents below).
-Flint Creek, a spring-fed Class II trout stream inaccessible to the public, runs along the northern property line.
+Flint Creek, a spring-fed Class II trout stream runs along the northern property line.
 Fishing and hunting are just the beginning of the recreation this land has to offer.

 The property provides a well and septic system, a rustic red barn, and an eclectic farmhouse with two bedrooms and one bath.
 Though this fixer-upper is an ambitious project, it boasts soulful original features like hardwood floors and a timeless clawfoot tub.
 Distinguishing the kitchen and dining areas, an exposed brick chimney is a fitting backdrop for the wood cookstove.
 The antique stove takes the chill out of the air as a country loaf rises with the sun each spring morning, and tackles Thanksgiving dinner year after year with the help of the Wolf stainless steel gas range.